7db9a/chastler/CONTRIBUTING.md

 7. **Push Your Branch**: Push your changes to your fork using `git push origin <feature-branch-name>`.
 8. **Submit a Pull Request**: Go to the original repository on GitHub and create a pull request from your branch.

 We appreciate your contributions and look forward to collaborating with you!
 More information is forthcoming.
+Thank you.